pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - The primary goal of the website from the site owners perspective is
 - The primary goal of the website from a site users perspective is
 ## Structure
-I have structured the website into TBC pages, each with clear, concise structure, information and purpose.
+I have structured the website into four pages, each with clear, concise structure, information and purpose.
 I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"

-1. Index: The index(homepage): This is the first page the user encounters, it contains
+1. Index: The index(homepage): This is the first page the user encounters, it contains 2.
+3.
+4.
 ## Scope
 ### User Stories Potential or Existing Customer
 The user stories for the website user(a potential or existing customer) are described as follows: